slejennings/Burrow-Occupant-Chemical-Profiles/README.md

     *Columns:*

   	- File: unique identifier that contains multiple pieces of information.
 The first 12 numbers (e.g., XXXX-XXXXX) are taken from the bird's metal ID band.
 The number that comes after the underscore (e.g., _1, _2, _3) is the replicate number; as each sample was analyzed in triplicate, this number is either 1, 2 or 3.

     - Band_Number: 12-digit unique ID on the metal band placed on each bird.

-    - Burrow: the unique ID number of the burrow each bird occupied during the sampling year
+    - Burrow: the unique ID number of the burrow each bird occupied during the sampling year.

     - Pair: Y or N. Denotes whether this individual is part of a breeding pair where feather samples were analyzed for both individuals.

     - BurrowOverlap: Y or N. Indicates whether the individual came from a burrow that had soil collected and analyzed.

     - IS_Area: the peak area of the internal standard compounds that was added to each sample (0.5mL of 10 mg/L d8-naphthalene in 100% ethanol).

-    - Sample_Mass: mass of the sample that was used for chemical analysis in grams
+    - Sample_Mass: mass of the sample that was used for chemical analysis in grams.

-6)	Filename: burrow_coordinates.csv
+5)	Filename: burrow_coordinates.csv

     *File description:* geographic coordinates associated with each burrow (sampling location)

     *Columns:*

-     - Burrow: the unique ID number associated with the burrow
+     - Burrow: the unique ID number associated with the burrow.

      - Site: Site1, Site2 or Site3.
-Denotes the site within the larger study area where the burrow is located
+Denotes the site within the larger study area where the burrow is located.

-     - longitude: geographic longitude coordinate for the burrow's location in decimal degrees
+     - longitude: geographic longitude coordinate for the burrow's location in decimal degrees.

-     - latitude: geographic latitude coordinate for the burrow's location in decimal degrees
+     - latitude: geographic latitude coordinate for the burrow's location in decimal degrees.

 ### **PRIMER Folder**